etsi123/DataScience_BlackJackCardCounting/README.md

 Doubling down: After the cards have been dealt and it's the players turn to act, a player is allowed to raise their bet by a maximum of 2x the original bet with the restriction that the player will only receive one card.

 Split: If two cards have the same-value, many casinos allow players to split the cards into two seperate hands that can be played independently (provided that the player can provide a second-bet equal to the first).
+One of the casino's that I visited frequently did not allow splits (likely because of the myth that is necessary to count cards).

 # Common card counting terms: